Moonsong-Labs/storage-hub/pallets/file-system/README.md

 #### Threshold Slope

-The rate of increase of the threshold from the weighted starting point to the maximum threshold over a period of blocks $\B_{t}$ required to reach the maximum threshold $\M$.
+The rate of increase of the threshold from the weighted starting point to the maximum threshold over a period of blocks $B_{t}$ required to reach the maximum threshold $M$.

 $$T_{s} = \frac{M - T_{wsp}}{B_{t}}$$